Estimated reading time: 5 minutes

 Have you ever considered moving to another country?
 I know I have, especially over the past 4 years.
 Being that my father is from another country and I spent my childhood summer’s in another country, living in another country has always been an exciting and viable option.
 In fact, I’ve spent my life learning languages and experiencing other cultures with my parents and now, traveling with the Big Guy and our girls, for just such an occasion.
 But how do you make yourself feel at home when you move abroad?

 While the thought of moving to another country is exciting it can also be quite a scary thing to do; leaving behind friends, family and everything you’ve known.
 But be brave, it will be worth it.
 Inevitably, when you first arrive in a new country, you will feel overwhelmed and it’s common for people to feel homesick.
 Before you start worrying that you’ve made the biggest mistake of your life, you need to give yourself time to adjust.
 Everyone goes through this.
-And of course, before going on this major move, you must first secure your visa.
-Visa application may take a few months but with the help of consulates, like the Italian Consulate New York, you can acquire it much earlier than usual.

 To be honest, it takes a couple years to feel completely at home in a new place.
 Think of it as a new opportunity for adventure.
 It always takes time to get used to a new place, but it’s especially tough when you are in a new country with a totally different culture.
 However, there are some simple things you can do to make yourself feel at home.